Italian bonds rally on coronavirus optimism, Macron's joint bond push

 LONDON, April 17 (Reuters) - Italian bonds were poised for a third day of gains on Friday as risk sentiment improved amid some encouraging news on the coronavirus pandemic and France expressed support for joint euro zone debt issuance.

-The gap with German 10-year yields, effectively the risk premium Italy pays on its debt, was last at 221 bps, similar levels to Thursday.
+The gap with German 10-year yields, effectively the risk premium Italy pays on its debt, was last at 222 bps, similar to levels seen on Thursday.
 DE10IT10=RR

 "We're seeing risk-on in general, so it could be a response to the general improved tone in the risk sentiment, on the combination of economies now gradually opening up or easing restrictions on the one hand and the news flow on drugs against corona also helps," said Commerzbank rates strategist Rainer Guntermann.